shawn-mclaughlin/shawn-mclaughlin/README.md

 My name is Shawn McLaughlin.
 I'm a husband, father, and software developer living and working in the greater philadelphia area.
 I love learning new technologies and building cool things.

 - 😄 Pronouns: He/Him
-- ⚙️ I primarily work with GoLang, C#, SQL Server, PostgreSQL MongoDB, and Docker
+- ⚙️ I primarily work with GoLang, C#, MongoDB, SQL Server, PostgreSQL, and Docker
 - 🌱 I’m currently learning Kubernetes, and React
 - ⚡ Fun facts:
   - I've been learning Japanese for years and am JLPT N3 certified.